sosuisen/gitddb-site/docs/guide/about.md

 :art: Manage Git repository by PouchDB-like API.

-:rocket: Synchronize and diff & patch automatically with a remote repository.
+:rocket: Synchronize, diff and patch automatically with a remote repository.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(No need to resolve conflicts manually.)